ElenaShe000/MARCS/README.md

 What are the reanalyses:
 a) ERA-Interim or ERA5

-TV by 7.01.2021: "Tuomas wrote that he has already downloaded ERA5 data on Z200, Z500, precipitation and evaporation.
-I guess from 1979 to almost present."

-by TV by 12.01.2021: "I thin atmospheric circulation is reasonably well presented in reanalyses also before 1979, but there may be larger errors in moisture variables.
-In Jakobson and Vihma (2010, DOI: 10.1002/joc.2039) we excluded the years before 1979, because trends in evaporation, precipitation and net precipitation showed remarkable changes around 1979 (see Figure 2 and Table 1 in the paper).
-We were not sure how large portions of these changes can be explained by the assimilation of satellite data (e.g. AMSU-B) and by (true) decadal changes in the large-scale atmospheric circulation, and we therefore adopted a careful approach and included in the analyses data from 1979 only."

-AK by 11.01.2021: "The reanalysis before 1979 may be not as good as that after 1979 but it does not necessarily mean that these data is not useful.
-I’ve never studied how the quality of reanalyses drops before 1979, perhaps there are studies that are relevant for us?
-But I would expect that at least large-scale circulation should be reasonably well constrained in the Northern hemisphere also before 1979.
-Of course the amount of reanalysis data that would need to be downloaded can be large, which is another issue."

-How the reanalyses reproduce the observations at the nearest SYNOP stations?

 AIM: ... to improve seasonal prediction of river runoff ...   ???
 SYKE duties ...
 OBJECTIVES: